firasuke/DOTSLASHLINUX/content/post/2017-08-28-The-Linux-Kernel-Configuration-Guide-Part-5.md

             only the emerge job was running.
 And it froze at 80%.
 So I returned to CFQ with 1000hz timer frequency and couldn't be any happier!

-            No matter how many chances I give to BFQ, it just keeps failing on me.
+            No matter how many chances I give BFQ, it just keeps failing on me.

             For normal desktop/laptop users, CFQ is the best I/O scheduler and it shines alongside CFS on systems with more than 2 cores.